canjs/can-fixture/docs/types/Store.prototype.get.md

 @function can-fixture/StoreType.prototype.get get
 @parent can-fixture/StoreType.prototype

-@description Returns a single item's data from the store.
+@description Returns a single record's data from the store.

-@signature `Store.get(params)`
+@signature `Store.get( params )`

-  Returns a single item's data from the store.
+  Returns a single record's data from the store.

   ```js
   import {QueryLogic, fixture} from "can";